Claus1/unigui/README.md

 More info about User class methods you can find in manager.py in the root dir.

-Example is in tests folder.
+Examples are in tests folder.

 The articles about Unigui and its protocol in details: